GAMR1520/GAMR1520/refactoring.md

 The scope of our application grows.
 Users now have multiple lists to manage and need to know which list they are viewing.
-So we need to display a title clearly above the list.
+We need to display a title clearly above the list.

-So we modify our function to optionally take a `title` argument like this.
+So we make a small modification to our function.
+The function now optionally takes a `title` argument.
+We print the title before we print the list items, like this.

 ```python
 def formatted_list(items, title="list"):